 The data set consists of 292 compounds taken from ChEMBL.
 Compounds were separated on active and inactive ones.
 Actives are compounds inhibiting DNMT1 for more than 50% at concentration lower than 10 µM.

-LigandScout binary files with precomputed up to 200 conformers and pharmacophores per compound from the training set using icon-best method.
-Files were generated separately for compounds having DNMT1_class 0 and 1.
+LigandScout binaries with up to 200 precomputed conformers and pharmacophores per compound from the training set using icon-best method.
+Active/inactive files were generated separately for compounds having DNMT1_class 0 and 1.
+Train.ldb contains all compounds of the training set.

 The file suitable for docking with Autodock Vina